mirthturtle/zzz/README.md

 pip3 install evdev --break-system-packages
 ```

-Find some sounds you like and put them in the `sound` directory.
-Link them at the top of `zzz.py`.
+Find some sounds you like, put them in the `sound` directory, and link them to your desired buttons in `zzz.py`.

 ## Running